-- a.
-Medium voltage electric ductbanks sloped for positive drainage to manholes and vaults.
+- Medium voltage electric ductbanks sloped for positive drainage to a. manholes and vaults.
 Low points that will hold water are not permitted.
-Minimum slope: 4" per 100'. - b.
-Medium voltage electrical ductbanks should be configured two conduits wide. - 1.
-Exception: 3-conduit ductbanks may be arranged horizontally. - c.
-Ductbanks shall be concrete encased.
+Minimum slope: 4" per 100'. - Medium voltage electrical ductbanks should be configured two conduits b. wide. - 1.
+Exception: 3-conduit ductbanks may be arranged horizontally. - Ductbanks shall be concrete encased.
 Provide longitudinal reinforcement at each corner as a minimum.
 Additional reinforcement shall be provided as determined by the Engineer. - d.
 Conduits: - 1.
 6" diameter for medium voltage electric - 2.
 4" and 2" as required for telecommunications.

-260543 - Underground Ductbanks, Manholes & Vaults
+260543 - Underground Ductbanks, Manholes & Vaults Page 1 of 9 Issued: August 10, 2020 Return to Table of Contents

-- e.
-At least one spare conduit for each system in all ductbanks.
-Spare ducts shall have printed pull tape and blank compression plugs installed. - f.
-Use only manufactured bends.
-Field bends are not acceptable. - g.
-Bend radius for conduits 4" and larger: 150" (12'-6"). - 1.
-Exception: Vertical bends at padmounted equipment or poles: 36" radius. - h.
-Add ductbank stubs where needed in order to support the campus master plan. - 2.
-Manholes:
+- At least one spare conduit for each system in all ductbanks.
+Spare ducts e. shall have printed pull tape and blank compression plugs installed. - Use only manufactured bends.
+Field bends are not acceptable. f. - Bend radius for conduits 4" and larger: 150" (12'-6"). g. - Exception: Vertical bends at padmounted equipment or poles: 36" 1. radius. - Add ductbank stubs where needed in order to support the campus master h.

+2. Manholes: